Internet Service Disclosure

 Expected Performance

 When you order CenturyLink High-Speed Internet access service, the service we quote you is based on an advertised "up to" connection speed.
 We continually upgrade our network, but our quoted speed is based on the characteristics of the relevant network facilities at the time you order.
-We will confirm your advertised speed at the time of installation.
+We will confirm your speed at the time of installation.

 The actual throughput you experience may vary.
 During most periods, based on CenturyLink's evaluation, most customers, except for Fiber Gigabit customers subscribed to the up to 940Mbps service as explained below, can generally expect average speeds at or above 95% of the advertised "up to" speed and many can generally expect speeds above that level.
 Less than 20 percent of customers can expect average speeds below 80% of the advertised "up to" speed.
 In rare cases, average speed may be significantly less than this level.